prog4biol/pfb2024/pfb.md

 7
 ```

-> There are 7 methylation sites.
+> There are 7 sites that match our pattern.
 >
 > Here we have another example of nesting.
 >
-> We call the `findall()` function, searching for all the matches of a methylation site.
+> We call the `findall()` function, searching for all the matches.
 >
 > This function returns a list, the list is past to the `len()` function, which in turn returns the number of elements in the list.